Caleb68864/ScoroMD/README.md

 2. Alternatively, use the command palette (Ctrl/Cmd+P) and search for "Sync All Scoro Data"

 During syncing:
-- The plugin will fetch clients, projects, tasks, and time entries from Scoro
+- The plugin will fetch only the data types you've enabled in the settings (clients, projects, tasks, and/or time entries)
 - It will create or update notes in your vault based on the data
 - If a note exists with the same name but is missing Scoro identifiers, you'll be prompted to choose how to handle it

+You can reconfigure which data types to sync at any time in the plugin settings, and your choices will apply to both automatic and manual syncing.

 ### Time Tracking